-Liquidity Risk (AXS SPAC and New Issue ETF, AXS Short De-SPAC Daily ETF, AXS Short Innovation Daily ETF).
+ETF).
 The Fund may not be able to sell some or all of the investments that it holds due to a lack of demand in the marketplace or other factors such as market turmoil, or if the Fund is forced to sell an illiquid asset to meet redemption requests or other cash needs it may only be able to sell those investments at a loss.
 Illiquid assets may also be difficult to value.

 Mortgage-Backed Securities Risk (AXS All Terrain ETF).
 Mortgage-related securities are subject to certain additional risks.
 Generally, rising interest rates tend to extend the duration of fixed rate mortgage-backed securities, making them more sensitive to changes in interest rates.
 As a result, in a period of rising interest rates, if the Fund holds mortgage-backed securities, it may exhibit additional volatility.
 This is known as "extension risk."
 In addition, adjustable and fixed rate mortgage-backed securities are subject to "prepayment risk."
 When interest rates decline, borrowers may pay off their mortgages sooner than expected.
 This can reduce the returns of the Fund because the Fund may have to reinvest that money at lower prevailing interest rates.
 The Fund may invest in mortgage-backed securities issued by the U.S. government or by non-governmental issuers.
 To the extent that the Fund invests in mortgage-backed securities offered by non-governmental issuers, such as commercial banks, savings and loan institutions, private mortgage insurance companies, mortgage bankers and other secondary market issuers, the Fund may be subject to additional risks.
 Timely payment of interest and principal of non-governmental issuers are supported by various forms of private insurance or guarantees, including individual loan, title, pool and hazard insurance purchased by the issuer.
 There can be no assurance that the private insurers can meet their obligations under the policies.
-An unexpectedly high rate of defaults on the mortgages held by a mortgage pool may adversely affect the value of a mortgage pools that include subprime mortgages.
+An unexpectedly high rate of defaults on the mortgages held by a mortgage pool may adversely affect the value of a mortgage-backed security and could result in losses to the Fund.
+The risk of such defaults is generally higher in the case of mortgage pools that include subprime mortgages.
 Subprime mortgages refer to loans made to borrowers with weakened credit histories or with a lower capacity to make timely payments on their mortgages.